cookie223/real-time/README.md

 4. With the matrices correctly wired to the Pi and connected to power, boot the Pi back on.
 Login using your new credentials, and navigate to the GUI via `startx`.
 Make sure you are connected to the internet, and open up the command prompt.
 Create a directory named "subwaydisplay" via `mkdir subwaydisplay` and navigate to the directory via `cd subwaydisplay`.
 Clone this repository into the folder via `git clone https://github.com/chris-griffin/real-time.git`.
 If you run into an error, make sure that you have git installed via `sudo apt-get install git`.
 Navigate to the "rpi-rgb-led-matrix" directory via `cd rpi-rgb-led-matrix` and clone @hzeller's [RGB LED library](https://github.com/hzeller/rpi-rgb-led-matrix) via `git clone https://github.com/hzeller/rpi-rgb-led-matrix.git`.
 Run the `make` command to compile the files of this repository.

-5. Install [PIL](http://www.pythonware.com/products/pil/) and [python gtfs-realtime-bindings](https://developers.google.com/transit/gtfs-realtime/code-samples?hl=en#python) via instructions from the provided links.
+5. This project still uses python2 as the time of writing.
+Install python2.7 if you need to and install PIL and python gtfs-realtime-binding via `python2.7 -m pip isntall pillow gtfs-realtime-bindings`.

-6. Obtain a developer key from the [MTA](http://web.mta.info/developers/developer-data-terms.html) and update the "sampleconfig.py" file with this information.
-Rename this file to "config.py".
+6. Obtain a developer key from the [MTA](http://web.mta.info/developers/developer-data-terms.html) and set it as an environment variable `mta_key`, you can also update it in `config.py`.

 6. Navigate back to the "subwaydisplay" directory in the command prompt and run the "importdata.py" program with `python importdata.py`.
 You should see the RGB LED matrix panels come to life with the information for the uptown and downtown Wall Street 2/3 trains, and downtown 4/5 trains.
 You can adjust which trains are displayed by altering the config file with the appropriate station ids which can be found in the "StaticData" folder.